 Explores the crossover between a complex cultural issue from the 15th to 17th centuries and a set of literary and/or dramatic texts from the same period.
 Possible topics: culturally based representations of the body; social constructions of gender and the "gender wars"; class issues and "carnivalesque" literature.
 Possible authors: Spenser, Marlowe, Jonson, Donne, Webster, Milton, selected female poets; selected male and female pamphleteers.
-Prereq: ENG 251 strongly recommended; W; L. Haslem
+Prereq: ENG 300L which may be taken concurrently, ENG 251 strongly recommended; W; L. Haslem, C. Falck